 - GST 150.
 Special Topics

 Credits: 4.
 May also be offered at the 250, 350 and 450 levels.

 - GST 200.
 Leadership Issues in Working for Change

 Credits: 1.
 Open to sophomores, juniors, or seniors completing a two-four credit internship for academic credit.
 Using their internship experiences as a focus, students explore models of effective leadership and issues of change in organizations.
 CR/NC.

 - GST 201.
 Teaching and Learning in the Classroom

 Credits: 1.
 The purpose of this class is to educate Peer Educators in the FYE classroom about the mechanics of course content, engaged teaching and learning, peer leadership, and the transitions first-year students experience.
 This class will help you process the teaching experience in the college classroom and prepare you in providing support for transitioning first-year students.
 This course is required for all Peer Educators.

 Credits: 1.
 This course meets six times each semester.
-It is intended to convene those interested in medieval studies in general, or in the Medieval / Early Modern Studies Concentration specifically.
-Various topics, usually featuring important medieval people, are discussed by a number of different faculty members and others.
+It is intended to convene those interested in medieval studies or Renaissance studies in general, or in the Medieval / Early Modern Studies Concentration specifically.
+Various topics, usually featuring important people from the period, are discussed by a number of different faculty members and others.